 Here are some good websites to test your VPN for DNS leaks:

-- IP/DNS Test at ipleak.net (This is another DNS leak test tool that also includes IP address leak results.)
+- IP/DNS Test at ipleak.net (Also includes IP address leak results.)

 To easily check your VPN for DNS leaks, first connect to a VPN server outside of your country.
 Then, if you see IP addresses in your country, and they belong to your ISP, then you have a DNS leak.
 You can see above there are two DNS requests leaking out while connected to a VPN server in the United States.